Deewai/order/README.md

 a controller folder a model folder and a vendor folder with an index.php entry point for the aplication

 ## The tests
-The test written takes the folder structure of the api for which contains the test for each class
+The test written takes the folder structure of the api